ibanknatoPrad/emuDownloadCenter-wiki/Emulator-supergcube.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_SuperGCube is a Nintendo Gamecube emulator.
-Screenshot from Author's Website._
+_SuperGCube is a Nintendo Gamecube emulator._

 :link: [**Emulator website**](http://supergcube.sourceforge.net)
 ***